yoronneko/qzsl6tool/readme-en.md

 ## showrtcm.py

 ``showrtcm.py`` is a program that receives RTCM messages on standard input and displays the contents on standard output.
-It can also interpret the state-space representation (SSR) of MADOCA.
+It can also interpret the state space representation (SSR) of MADOCA.

 We can display the options it accepts by giving the ``--help`` option.